Filed under: All Postings, ObamaCare, supreme court

 Democrats and some Republicans were pushing for the state to join the Medicaid expansion, enticed by “free federal money.”
 So they amended a bill designed to keep the state free from the expansion to one chaining the state to the expansion.

 The rules of the state house of representatives generally provide that when the purpose of a bill is changed, it should go back to committee for review.
-So in a courageous move guaranteed to irritate the state’s “opinion leaders,” Speaker of the House Mark Blasdel decided to just that.
+In a courageous move guaranteed to irritate the state’s “opinion leaders,” Speaker of the House Mark Blasdel decided to just that.

 Advocates of the expansion immediately moved to appeal the Speaker’s ruling.
 All of us in the House chamber held our breaths to see what the roll call vote would be.
 At the end, the motion to overrule lost—but by the closest margin possible: 50 for, 50 against.
 Then the bill was physically transmitted to the committee.